leotrs/blog/content/read.md

 5. Holland, John H. **Emergence: From Chaos to Order**.
 Reading, MA:
    Addison-Wesley, 1998.

+6. Ito, Joichi, and Jeff Howe. **Whiplash: How to Survive Our Faster Future**.
+New York, NY: Grand Central, 2016.

 5. Joyner, David. **Adventures in Group Theory: Rubik's Cube, Merlin's Machine, and Other Mathematical Toys**.
 Baltimore: Johns Hopkins UP, 2002.